arielhalevy123/devops-leaders-course-v2/README.md

   Running the CPU stress test can significantly load your CPU across all cores, potentially degrading system performance or causing temporary unresponsiveness.
 Use this feature only in a controlled test environment.

 - **Multiprocessing:**
   The application employs multiprocessing to distribute the stress across all available CPU cores.
-Monitor your system’s resource usage accordingly to avoid unintended impacts.
+Monitor your system's resource usage accordingly to avoid unintended impacts.

 - **Feature Flag:**
   Ensure that you understand the implications of enabling the stress test.
 It is recommended to leave the **STRESS_TEST_FLAG** disabled (or set to any value other than `"true"`) during normal operation.